cemorell/PHP-intro/readme.md

 <h1>PHP...
 The Goldie Locks Planet!</h1>
-<p>As we learned from Mike Dang, PHP can be inbeded in the html as seen below:</p>
+<h5>As we learned from Mike Dang, PHP can be inbeded in the html as seen below:</h5>

+<p>FROM WIKIPEDIA:</p>
+<p>PHP is a server-side scripting language designed for web development but also used as a general-purpose programming language.
+Originally created by Rasmus Lerdorf in 1994, the PHP reference implementation is now produced by The PHP Group.
+PHP originally stood for Personal Home Page, but it now stands for the recursive acronym PHP: Hypertext Preprocessor.</p>

 <p>Meet PHP</p>
 <img src="./images/first.png" alt="">